Some Like It Hoth: 1977

-Following the events of "Whatever Happened, Happened", Kate Austen (Evangeline Lilly) and James "Sawyer" Ford (Josh Holloway) return from bringing Ben Linus (Sterling Beaumon) to the island's native population, known as the Others.
+Following the events of "Whatever Happened, Happened", Kate Austen (Evangeline Lilly) and James "Sawyer" Ford (Josh Holloway) return from bringing a young Ben Linus (Sterling Beaumon) to the island's native population, known as the Others.
 Kate returns to the infirmary where Juliet Burke (Elizabeth Mitchell) had been treating Ben for a gunshot wound.
 Ben's father, Roger (Jon Gries), arrives and notices that Ben has gone missing.
 Kate later approaches Roger, who has been drinking, and says that everything will be okay.
 He grows suspicious of her and demands to know what happened to Ben.
 He later tells Jack Shephard (Matthew Fox) of his suspicions, leading Jack to tell Sawyer and Juliet.
 After dismissing Jack, Sawyer is confronted by Phil (Patrick Fischler), who has seen the security video of Sawyer taking Ben.
 Sawyer knocks Phil unconscious and tells Juliet to get rope to tie him up.

 Miles Straume (Ken Leung), meanwhile, is sent by Horace Goodspeed (Doug Hutchison), the Dharma Initiative's leader on the island, to the construction site of the Swan Station to retrieve a dead body and bring it to Dr. Pierre Chang (François Chau), Miles's father, at the Orchid Station.
 Before he can bring the body to Dr. Chang, Hugo "Hurley" Reyes tries to take the van containing the body, in order to deliver food to the Orchid Station.
 Since they are both going to the same place and there are no other vans available, Miles reluctantly agrees to let Hurley accompany him.
 En route, Hurley finds the body and realizes that Miles can communicate with dead people, an ability Hurley also possesses.
 After discussing the differences between their abilities, they arrive at the Orchid Station, where Miles transfers the body to Dr. Chang, who, after disposing of it, requires a ride to the construction site.
 After dropping him off, Miles discovers that Hurley is writing the screenplay for the 1980 film The Empire Strikes Back, from memory, in order to give it to George Lucas.
 Hurley compares Miles's relationship with his father to the relationship between Luke Skywalker and Darth Vader, as well to the relationship between Hurley and his father.
 Hurley says that the best thing he ever did was forgive his father for abandoning him and suggests Miles do the same.
 Miles goes to Dr. Chang's house and observes him interacting with his three-month-old self.
 However, Dr. Chang is on his way out and takes the older Miles to the dock, where a submarine is arriving with Dharma scientists, among whom is Daniel Faraday (Jeremy Davies).
 Recognizing Miles, Faraday mentions that it has been a while since they have seen each other.